TheMagicRealtors/TheMagicRealtors-soen341projectF2023/README.md

 Veronique Touma (ID: 40249766)

 ## Project Approach and Technology:
-Programming Languages: HTML5, CSS3, JavaScript, Bootstrap5
+Programming Languages: HTML5, CSS3, JavaScript, Bootstrap5, mySQL for database

 Softwares and Applications: VSCode (for writing the code), Instagram (for team communication), ...